Code-Institute-Submissions/houseplant-heroes/README.md

 ### bugs
 - on add plant the page may need a refresh for the new plant to appear
 - defensive programming modal
+- carousel cuts off images
+- image arrangement on all_plants cards can look messy

 ## Deployment